 Additionally, implant-based dentures are less noticeable than traditional dentures, because they are more stable.
 They don’t slip out of place and you can eat all the same foods you ate with your healthy natural teeth.
 They snap out of place easily for cleaning, but otherwise stay firmly attached to the implants.
 If you already wear traditional dentures, implant dentures allow you to eat anything you want without having to worry that your dentures will embarrass you at the table.

 Myth 6: Implant-Based Dentures are Not Much Different from Traditional Dentures

 If you think implant-based prosthetic teeth are no different than traditional bridges and dentures, we challenge you to ask a Bedford dental implants patient about the difference!
 Most patients say that implant-dentures and crowns are so lifelike that they sometimes forget they aren’t their natural teeth.
 Since they are connected to the jaw as securely as natural tooth roots, they function the same and give you the freedom to speak, smile, and eat naturally.

 Beyond their appearance and function, implant-based All-on-4 dentures have the added benefit of preventing friction and pressure on the gums.
 With traditional dentures, the plates rub and press against the gums, sometimes with painful results.
 Some patients even develop lesions or sores as a result.
 For this reason, most implant patients agree that conventional dentures are nowhere near as comfortable as their implant counterparts.

-Colleyville oral surgeon Dr. Christopher Tye can help you learn more about dental implants for tooth loss, and determine whether you are a good candidate for implant surgery.
+Colleyville oral surgeon Dr. Chris Tye can help you learn more about dental implants for tooth loss, and determine whether you are a good candidate for implant surgery.
 Call Texas Oral Surgery Specialists at 817-552-3223 to learn more about Colleyville and Bedford dental implants.